 Mediterranean and European

-The fireplace would make an appearance in the 8th century and later centuries would be widespread along with Europe.
+The fireplace would make an appearance in the 8th century and in later centuries would be widespread along in Europe.
 Like the fireplaces, stoves made their first appearance in the 800s as devices made out of bricks.
 Stoves used for masonry would become common in the northern area of Europe in the 15th century.

 Pioneers of America

 In the 18th century, one man would pioneer residential steam heating systems in the United States.
 His name was Stephen Gold, a stove maker from Connecticut.
 He was granted a U.S. patent for “Improvement in warming houses by steam” in 1854.